stefanovic80/geompy/README.md

 # Usage

-At this stage the interpreter will ask you to choice the size of a Cartesian Plane.
+At this stage the interpreter will ask you to choose the size of a Cartesian Plane.
 Say you want a Cartesian Plane with both axes ranging from -10 to 18, with 500 steps.

 ![Alt Text](pictures/cartesianPlane.png)